microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 <sup>3</sup>Pin RA5 should be in tri-state to avoid any interference with PIR output.

 ## Demo Operation
 1. When the device is powered on, the LED blinks for five seconds before turning off.
-The 5 sec is the warm-up time set for this example.
+The five sec is the warm-up time set for this example.
 This is a one-time process.
 There should not be any movement around the sensor during this time.
 2. Whenever movement is detected, the PIR sensor output goes below the threshold value.
 The LED turns on to indicate the movement.
 It stays on for five seconds before turning off.
 This process repeats whenever movement is detected.
 Also, a message is sent to the smartphone if a BLE connection is available.

 ![movement-detected](images/movement-detected.gif)